lebao3105/app1cli/Building.md

 	return 1; <- this is what I think
 }
 ```
 Just ignore it.<br>
 * There also a warning like "Unreachable code", skip it too.
 * Some other warnings:
   - /usr/bin/ld.bfd: warning: link.res contains output sections; did you forget -T? (found in Linux)
   - Comparison might be always false due to range of constant and expression : This is about the functions
-  - Local variables not used : some variables I may not cleared yet, or I use it for a new funciton.
+  - Local variables not used : some variables I'm not cleared yet, or I use it for a new (but not defined) funciton.
 * Errors:
   - Unit ... not found:
     - Make sure that FPC is installed correctly, if needed, download and build FPC from source code.